anton-tchekov/osdev/atfs/ATFS.md

 All files are contiguous

-DIR Info struct
+### DIR Info struct

-Filename separator is dot '.', not slash '/'
+Filename separator is a dot '.', not slash '/'.
-Filenames may only contain lowercase letters (a-z), numbers (0-9) and underscore ('_') and may not start with a number (basically function identifiers)

-File extensions are not supported
+Filenames may only contain lowercase letters ('a' to 'z'), numbers ('0' to '9') and underscore ('_') and may not start with a number.
+File extensions are not supported.

 Example path: "root.images.vacation.me_on_the_beach"